gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 of each variable on their own^[We will use "main effects" to refer to the two explanatory variables in the additive model even if they are not randomly assigned to contrast with having those variables interacting in the model.
-It is the one place in the book where we use "effects" without worrying about random assignment.].
+It is the one place in the book where we use "effects" without worrying about the causal connotation of that word.].
 \index{main effects}
 \index{model!main effects}
 Main effects are much like the results we found in